royerk/GoLightRiders-StarterBot/README.md

 ## Run locally
 Open a console in your repository and execute: `go run *.go` to run the bot, there are inputs samples in *main.go*.

+## Other Go starter bot
+[Another Go bot here](https://github.com/vendelin8/lightriders-starterbot-golang) with instructions on how to settle your environment.